 Wikipedia provides its inquisitive readers with this information:

 My sincere apologies on this being excessively wordy.
-I tried to eliminate parts of it but all of them apply to a state of depression and many of them differ from that of sadness.
+I tried to eliminate parts of it but all of those words apply to a state of depression and many of them differ from that of sadness.

-How Can You Tell The Difference Between Sadness and Depression?
+How Do We Tell The Difference Between Sadness and Depression?

 I say farewell to Wikipedia for this bit.
 I think we have enough adjectives at our disposal.
 I’m going to narrow it down.

->Sadness is often connected to a life change, something negative, but depression can rear its ugly head whenever it wants.
+- Sadness is often connected to a life change, something negative, but depression can relapse at any time with no discernible reason.

->Sadness is usually without feelings of suicide; depression can be accompanied by suicidal idealization.
+- Sadness is usually without feelings of suicide; depression can be accompanied by suicidal ideation.

-The important thing to remember is that when you live with a mental illness, feeling sad can indicate a negative change in mood.
-More often than not, sadness is just sadness, but regardless of this we need to check in with family and friends and our psychiatric team to rule out relapse.
-That is part of self-care.
+The important thing to remember is that when you live with depression, feeling sad can indicate a negative mood change, a sign of an impending depressive episode.
+More often than not, sadness is just sadness.
+Regardless of whether it’s sadness or depression, check in with family and friends and our psychiatric team to rule out depression relapse.
+Reaching out is part of self-care.